Landmaj/py-commit-hooks/README.rst

 After adding the hooks, install pre-commit either globally or in the virtual environment - it does not matter, as it will create it's own virtual environment to run hooks in anyway.
 I recommend using pipsi_.
+Run ``pre-commit install`` in the same directory where ``.pre-commit-config.yaml`` is and wait a few second/minutes for initial setup.

 After that, the hooks will run automatically during each commit on all staged files.
 You can force execution on all files using ``pre-commit run --all-files``.
-Each hooks can also be used separately:
+Each hook can also be used separately:
 ``pre-commit run black`` or ``pre-commit run black --all-files``.
 Refer to pre-commit_ documentation for more information.